 I had a conference call with Mumbai scheduled for 11:30pm.
 Then I had another scheduled with London at 6:30am the next morning.

-Normally, I would be OK with these one-off conference calls, however, this was the 8th consecutive workday in a row I was getting home after 8pm and I was beginning to tire.
+Normally, I would be OK with these one-off conference calls.
+However, this was the 8th consecutive workday in a row I was getting home after 8pm and I was beginning to tire.

 I was pissed because the guy who was supposed to call me at 11:30pm didn’t call until midnight.
 I hate egregiously late people.
 It’s disrespectful.
 Meanwhile, my conference call at 6:30am went 30 minutes over and I had to then go to into work.

 Why can’t people be on time and do what they are supposed to do?
 Why can’t folks just provide a little bit extra?
 If everybody did their duties well, the world would be a much better place.
 But, you know what?
 I’d rather have something going on than nothing.
 Things were too quiet for a week during Thanksgiving and I was itching to get back into the fray.

 This is what happens to consultants from firms like Accenture and IBM Consulting.
-It’s important to understand business cycles such as the beginning of the month when new budgets are created and at the end of the year when pressure is on to sell.
+It’s important to understand business cycles.
+For example, new budgets are often created at the beginning of the month, and at the end of the year pressure is on to sell.

 It would be great if we could all balance our workloads out more evenly.
-It’s part of the reason why I’d LOVE for everybody to work just a couple hours on the weekends as well.
-That way, there’s not this massive rush on Monday and cessation on Friday.
+This is part of the reason why I think there’s a benefit of working just a couple hours on the weekends as well.
+That way, there’s not a massive rush on Monday and cessation on Friday.

-Some of you may think I have trouble saying no, but I say no all the time and so should you.
+Some of you may have workaholic tendencies and have a hard time finding balance.
 There are literally too many things to do once you build your momentum.
 You become a rolling magnet that gathers up more and more little magnets until you turn into this giant rolling ball of attraction.